Nutrition of Rib Eye Vs. Sirloin

 Fats and Cholesterol

-Fat is an essential macronutrient, and most adults need between 44 and 78 g of this nutrient per day.
+Fat is an essential macronutrient, and most adults need between 44 and 78 grams of this nutrient per day.
 Saturated fat is unhealthy and can increase the risk of heart disease.
-A 2,000-calorie diet should consist of less than 16 g of saturated fat, according to the American Heart Association.
+A 2,000-calorie diet should consist of less than 16 grams of saturated fat, according to the American Heart Association.
 Cholesterol can be unhealthy in high doses, and most adults should limit cholesterol intake to 300 mg a day.

 Protein